michaelcpuckett/activity-kit/README.md

 ### Prerequesities

-In addition to hosting the Node server, you will also need (at least):
+In addition to hosting a (Node) server, you will also need:

 - **Database**: A compatable database that the server can access.
 - **Storage**: A way to store files such as profile pics.